news

 Rose Gold

-Rose gold tones also vary depending on which alloy you select.
-14K is a pretty light pinkish color, while 18K rose gold is a beautiful deep rose color.
+18K rose gold is a beautiful deep rose color.
+While rose gold ebbs and flows in popularity, it always comes back around.
+By building jewelry in 18K rose gold, I ensure that the value of the piece will remain consistent over time and make for gorgeous heirloom jewelry.
 I personally love making jewelry in 18K rose gold and recommend it to anyone looking for something extra-feminine and unique!

 Mixing Metals